SuperDulli/advent-of-code-2022/README.md

 ## 02 Rock Paper Scissors

 The elves are hosting a Rock Paper Scissors tournament.
 The task in this is to calculate the expected score based on different interpretations of the given strategy guide.

+## 03 Rucksack Reorganization

+The Backpacks of the elves were not packed as intended.
+The task is to find common items between different backpacks.